designstem/projects/equilibrium/index.md

 #### TASKS

-~Think of alternative uses for this project.~
+1. ~Think of alternative uses for this project.
+Where would it be handy to create floating objects out of used plastic objects?~
-~Where would it be handy to create floating objects out of used plastic objects?~ ~Could this be useful in product design or even in developing countries, where, sadly, a lot of our plastic waste ends up?~
+2. ~Could this be useful in product design or even in developing countries, where, sadly, a lot of our plastic waste ends up?~

 <br>

-~See for example the following project where Alfredo Moser from Brazil invented a way to make lives (literally) brighter by repurposing used plastic bottles:~
+~See for example the following project, where Alfredo Moser from Brazil invented a way to make lives (literally) brighter by repurposing used plastic bottles:~
 <br><a href="https://en.wikipedia.org/wiki/Liter_of_Light" target="_new">Liter of light</a>.

 -